The main elements include

 How much will the scheme cost?

 This will depend on the outcome of final negotiations with Somerset County Council as the Highway Authority, the planning process and tendering.
 Further details will be brought to a meeting of the Town Council as soon as possible.
-In the meantime, the Town Council is preparing to invite tenders and further details will be published shortly.
+In the meantime, the Town Council is inviting tenders.
+The information can be found here.

 Who can I approach for further information?